2022 Oklahoma House of Representatives election: District 21

 House District 21 covers the western half of Bryan County, including Durant, and the easternmost quarter of Marshall County, including about half of Lake Texoma.

-Since only Republican candidates filed for district 21, the Republican primary on June 28 will be the de facto general election.
+Since only Republican candidates filed for District 21, the Republican primary on June 28 would be the de facto general election.
 Only registered Republicans may vote in the Republican primary under Oklahoma's semi-closed primary system.

-Republican Primary
+Republican primary

-Incumbent Dustin Roberts is term limited and cannot seek reelection.
+Incumbent Dustin Roberts was term-limited and could not seek reelection.